QuantConnect/Lean/PythonToolbox/README.rst

 The backtest version of this chart is calculated based on daily data.
 If the original price series in json file is not daily, we will first convert them into daily data.

-The live version of this chart is calculated based on miniute data.
+The live version of this chart is calculated based on minute data.
 Icons on the chart will show when the live trading started, stopped, or had runtime errors.

 2. Daily Return
 """""""""""""""